 Once gin was in the hands of the big distillers many opened after this act creating a far better product that could be made in the back yards where juniper would often be swapped for turpentine and the water often came from dirty stagnant ditches.
 Yes, the big distillers created the gin that we know and love today and helped move it away from its shadowy history to being the main ingredient in many a cocktail.

 Up until 2009, gin was only able to be made by the big distilleries whose names have become synonymous with the spirit – Gordons, Booths, Nicholsons, Greenalls etc. One small company decided that it would be great to give gin a bit of a small batch makeover as had been seen in the USA’s craft beer industry.
-So, they tried to get a licence to make the small amount of gin in their tiny Hammersmith garage.
+So, they tried to get a license to make the small amount of gin in their tiny Hammersmith garage.
 The law did not recognize this as artisanal and therefore a craft product but as an illicit hooch being made as if recreating Hogarth’s gin lane.
 This tiny distillery had hit a brick wall but like David against Goliath, they decided to fight and after much lobbying and expense, it was Sipsmith who changed the law and open the tiny floodgates for gin production to be made on as small a scale as you like.
 This doorway was soon noticed by others and many started following suit even the big distilleries have jumped on this craft gin craze by bringing back some of the old styles of gin including Old Tom but also noticing a taste for a flavoured gin.
-I think back to the dram barrows of the early 1700s and how they would react to over 2,000 different gins being available today.
+I think back to the dram barrows of the early 1700s and how they would react to over 2,000 different gins being available today (have you seen the delicious East London Liquor Company?).
 The one thing I will say is that gin, in its variety of iterations and styles, is here to stay for a long while yet.
 I have even heard there are some people out there are not taking it with tonic?
 Just don’t tell the good people of Fevertree!

 A London experience to make them feel good, an afternoon with attitude or give some time together.